mspiegel31/cube.js/docs/Cube.js-Backend/Caching.md

 Upon incoming request Cube.js first checks the cache using this key.
 If nothing is found it executes the query in database, returns result back alongside writing to the cache.
-Since 0.15.0 in case there's an existing value in cache it will be returned only if `refreshKey` value for query isn't changed.
+In case there's an existing value in cache it will be returned only if `refreshKey` value for query isn't changed.
 Otherwise [query renewal](#in-memory-cache-force-query-renewal) will be performed.
-If you want to revert to the background renew behavior that was a default one before 0.15.0 please see [backgroundRenew](@cubejs-backend-server-core#options-reference-orchestrator-options).

 ### Refresh Keys